 This article is your guide to a solar power purchase agreement (PPA).
-A PPA is a way that homeowners can have solar panels on their property, but not have full responsibility of the units, as a third party company owns and operates them.
+A PPA is a way for homeowners to have solar panels on their property, but not full responsibility for the units, as a solar company or third-party developer owns and operates them.
 By opting for a solar PPA, you can reap the benefits of solar energy without the hefty initial investment.
-However, it’s crucial to keep in mind that while the upfront costs might be low, a power purchase agreement solar program might stretch your expenses over a longer term.
+However, it’s crucial to remember that while the upfront costs might be low, a power purchase agreement solar program might stretch your expenses over a longer term.

 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
 We hope find this post helpful!
 And makes it easier for you to know more about solar panels.
 Be sure to check out our solar tool below to calculate how much you could save at your address by switching to solar panels.